kiliconsult/jasync/README.md

 The consumers are now set up to listen to messages published to the `orders` exchange with the topic `order.created`.
 Thus they will start getting messages from the publisher side we created above.

+You can also use the two AMQP keywords:

+ - \# (hash) matches zero or more words, for example, “metrics.#” will match all routing keys that start with “metrics.”
+ - \* (star) matches one word, for example, “metrics.*.cpu” will match all routing keys that start with “metrics.” and end in “.cpu”.

 ## Using RabbitMQ

 It is easy to use change the environment to a RabbitMQ cluster.
 Just change the AsyncEnvironment in the